-The White Paper includes a commitment to direct more culture investment outside London including a priority for National Portfolio Organisations to deliver a more even distribution across the regions.
+A commitment to direct more culture investment outside London including a priority for National Portfolio Organisations to deliver a more even distribution across the regions.
 A national Creative Sector Vision will be published later this year.

 3. Tackling the Climate Emergency Implications